mvnye/F1-Qualifying-Analysis/ReadMe.md

 ```

 ### data_processing.py
-Processes the raw qualifying data and creates the career timeline dataset.
+Processes the raw qualifying data and creates the career timeline dataset to be used in dashboard creation.
 Options:
 - `--input-dir`: Directory containing the raw CSV files (default: data)
 - `--output-dir`: Directory for processed output (default: data)
 - `--filename`: Name for the output file (default: career_timeline.json)